 Why Become a Nurse?

 Why become a nurse?
 Perhaps it would be better to ask, “Why not become a nurse?”
-There’s never been a better time to join this rewarding field of healthcare.
-Not only are nurses in high demand nationwide, they also work in what society views as one of the most trusted professions.
-Moreover, it’s a great career choice for those who seek job security, work flexibility, good pay, and endless opportunity.
+There’s never been a better time to join this rewarding healthcare field.
+Nurses are in high demand nationwide and work in what society views as one of the most trusted professions.
+Moreover, it’s a great career choice for those who seek job security, work flexibility, good pay, and endless opportunities.

 Nursing is one of the most diverse career choices in healthcare.
-As a licensed RN, you can take on a general practice role, concentrate on a specialty practice area, or pursue certification to qualify for jobs requiring a specific nursing skill set.
+As a licensed RN, you can take on a general practice role, concentrate on a specialty area, or pursue certification to qualify for jobs requiring a specific nursing skill set.
 In fact, the knowledge and skills gained through our ABSN program would prepare you to fill any number of entry-level nursing positions.
 Work environments for nurses include hospitals, physician’s offices, nursing homes, schools, military bases, urgent care centers, corporate clinics, and anywhere else hands-on patient care is needed.

 Being a nurse means you have access to a part-time or full-time work schedule.
-If you decide to take a break from the profession, it’s easy to get back into the job market.
+If you take a break from the profession, it’s easy to get back into the job market.
 You may even find yourself able to work different times of the day and in shifts that range from four to 12 hours.

 Got What It Takes to Become a Nurse?

 The best nurses are those who are equally competent and compassionate.
 They also embody specific qualities that make them good at their job.
-A good way to gauge whether you have what it takes to be a nurse is to consider your answers to these seven questions.
+An excellent way to gauge whether you have what it takes to be a nurse is to consider your answers to these seven questions.

 - Are you calm under pressure?
 Nurses must be able to maintain clear focus during stressful patient care situations.